codemistic/Web-Development/CONTRIBUTION.md

 # CONTRIBUTION GUIDE

-If you are new to open-source contribution and don't know how to get started, don't worry, this is a deatiled step by step guide to help you make your first contribution.
+If you are new to open-source contribution and don't know how to get started, don't worry, this is a detailed step-by-step guide to help you make your first contribution.

-Before heading any further, open terminal and run `git --version` to make sure that git is installed on your machine, if not, install it from [here](https://git-scm.com/downloads).
+Before heading any further, open your terminal and run `git --version` to make sure that git is installed on your machine.
+If it is not, install it from [here](https://git-scm.com/downloads).

 ## Fork this repository